community-led-design/kit/src/resources/facilitation-guide.md

 ## How

-### Facilitation Guide Template
+### Facilitation Template

-You can use this template as a starting point to creating your facilitation guide.
+You can use the following template as a starting point to creating your facilitation plan.

 [Facilitation Guide Template (Google sheet)](https://docs.google.com/spreadsheets/d/10QwpYOrpEPruQrjjXVluaCGsLM-sJ_YxNo1zqAw-oNc/edit?usp=sharing)